 All parents who are going through a divorce, custody, or child support action in New Hampshire are required to attend the Child Impact Program.
 This program provides strategies, ideas and tools to enable parents to help their children deal with their parent's divorce or separation.
 Both parties must complete the program within 45 days after the petition for divorce or custody is served and they may attend the seminar together or separately.
-For more information about the seminar and a list of locations and times, please visit the website above.
+For more information about the seminar and a list of locations and times, please visit the link above.